ksator/junos-automation-with-ansible/README.md

 git clone https://github.com/ksator/ansible-training-for-junos.git
 ```

-And use ansible-playbook commands to execute playbooks:
+And use ansible-playbook commands to execute the playbooks:
 All playbooks are named pb.*.yaml
 ```
 cd ansible-training-for-junos/
-ansible-playbook xxx/pb.yml
+ansible-playbook xxx/pb.*.yml
 ```

 ### Continuous integration with Travis CI